Lestropie/IP-freely/README.md

 -   `-g` / `--graph`:

-    This option produces a JSON file encoding the full relational structure betwen datafiles and metadata files in the dataset:
+    This option produces a JSON file encoding the full relational structure between datafiles and metadata files in the dataset:

     -   For each *data file*,
         the output of this option contains a *dictionary*